shubhra13/FinTech/caseStudy/README.md

 ## `RESULTS`
 ---
 ### `What has been the business impact of this company so far?`
 They have more than 4.5 million customers and 1 Billion AUM (Asset Under Management).
-They have been successful in pulling fairly younger crowd to invest.
+They have been successful in enagaging younger crowd in the investment arena.

 ### `Core metrics that companies in this domain use to measure success?
 How is Acorns performing based on those metrics`